microsoft/contosotraders-cloudtesting/demo-scripts/devops/walkthrough.md

 ## Summary

-In this scenario, we looked at how GitHub Actions and Advanced Security features can help organizations build an effective DevSecOps process, enhancing overall productivity and security posture of software development lifecycle.
+In this scenario, we looked at how GitHub Actions can incorporate entire lifecycle of application deployment, performance testing & testing with playwright as part of CI/CD cycle.

-We also looked at Microsoft Defender for Cloud integration with GitHub.

 ## Additional Reading